nmandilaras/nmandilaras.github.io/_pages/about.md

       <ul>
         <li>Working with state-of-the-art algorithms and technologies in a large-scale Recommender System.</li>
         <li>Delivered an incremental learning framework with 12x faster training and deployment cycles, achieving revenue lift.</li>
+        <li>Developed a new candidate generation model using Vespa, leveraging a two-tower architecture to efficiently provide online ranking of suitable items.</li>
+        <li>Part of the algo expert team, leading high-priority initiatives, designing workflows, and providing guidance and code reviews for the rest of algo department.</li>
       </ul>
     </div>
   </div>